BridgesLab/PrecisionNutrition/Meta Analysis/PROSPERO Registration/Calcium-Cholesterol/search_strategy.md

 Searches will be limited to human studies with no date or language restrictions; non-English articles will be translated where feasible (or listed as “awaiting classification” if translation is not possible).
 Publication types excluded at screening: animal studies, case reports/series, editorials, narrative reviews.

+## RCTs and Group Level Changes

+Randomized or nonrandomized intervention studies will be included only if they report such an association.
+Studies that only report group-wise changes in calcium and cholesterol without estimating their association will be excluded from the main analysis but may be summarised descriptively as a secondary analysis.

 ## Documentation

 The detailed line-by-line strategies for each database (including subject headings and keywords) are provided in the protocol appendix and will be rerun prior to final analyses to capture newly published records.